pmcgrenery/WxBrief/README.md

 This page contains a list of the user's airports, tools to modify this list and navigation options to easily return to the last page.
 The user can select the airport to get the detailed weather report for the airport.

 •   **About**
 This page contains an accordion-type display showing the subsections of this page.
-The subsections are About Us, FAQ and legal terms.
+The subsections are About Us, FAQ and legal disclaimers.

 •   **Contact**
 This page contains a simple form for a user to submit a message to the website admin.